bluedude5487/native-base-redux/README.md

 Next, create a new project on [firebase](https://console.firebase.google.com).

-Next, copy firebase database configuration and put it in a file.
+Next, copy firebase database configuration and put it in `dev.js`.
 ```
 const config = {
   apiKey: "ENTER YOURS HERE",